← The journal Vertical M&A Guides February 19, 2026

 Key factors that drive premium valuations in this sector:

-• Core system integration depth: Software that is deeply integrated with Jack Henry, Fiserv, or FIS core systems is significantly stickier than standalone products.
-Buyers value this integration because it creates high switching costs and predictable renewal rates.
+• Core system integration depth: Software that is deeply integrated with Jack Henry, Fiserv, or FIS core systems is stickier than standalone products.
+Buyers value this integration because it creates high switching costs and more predictable renewal behavior.

-• Regulatory compliance functionality: Products that address specific regulatory requirements (BSA/AML, fair lending, CECL) benefit from compliance-driven demand that is largely insensitive to economic cycles.
+• Regulatory compliance functionality: Products that address specific regulatory requirements such as BSA/AML, fair lending, CECL, vendor management, or cybersecurity benefit from demand that is tied to institutional obligations rather than discretionary projects.

-• Member-facing digital capabilities: Digital banking, mobile apps, and member engagement tools command premiums because they address the most urgent competitive need for credit unions and community banks.
+• Member-facing digital capabilities: Digital banking, mobile apps, and member engagement tools attract attention because they address one of the most visible competitive pressures for credit unions and community banks.

-• Data and analytics: Companies with proprietary data assets or advanced analytics capabilities (risk scoring, member segmentation, predictive modelling) are increasingly valued as financial institutions seek to compete on intelligence.
+• Data and analytics: Companies with proprietary data assets or advanced analytics capabilities, including risk scoring, member segmentation, and predictive modeling, are increasingly relevant as financial institutions try to compete on intelligence.

 Key Acquirer Profiles